Risk Reduction and Building Resilience

 Who is working on Net Zero Energy buildings?

-Federal Executive orders and legislation have established Net Zero Energy targets
+Federal legislation has established Net Zero Energy targets

 |Energy Independence and Security Act of 2007, Section 433(a)||"Federal buildings must reduce fossil fuel-generated energy consumption by increasing percentages reaching 100% reduction in 2030"|